2022–23 Crawley Town F.C. season: Competitions

-Background and pre-season
+Pre-season

 Horsham revealed a friendly with Crawley on 10 May 2022, though this fixture was later cancelled.
 Sutton Common Rovers did likewise on 17 May, though this fixture was later cancelled.
 On 22 June, the Reds confirmed their first four pre-season friendlies, against Eastbourne Borough, East Grinstead Town, Charlton Athletic U23s and Aldershot Town.
 Two days later, a home fixture against Queens Park Rangers was confirmed.
 An eight addition was added to the schedule, against Three Bridges.
 A trip to Murcia and a friendly against Qatar SC were announced on 1 July, but the match against Qatar SC was cancelled later that day. the Another match was added to pre-season calendar, against Heart of Midlothian.

 On 20 December, Crawley announced they would travel to the training ground of West Ham United to play a behind-closed-doors friendly against their U21 side.